 There’s a psychological consistency in style that you want to capture, so your visitors feel like they’re in a familiar place when arriving at your landing page.

-Coca-Cola’s style is the iconic example that aces this style consistency across multiple campaigns:
+Coca-Cola’s style is an iconic example that aces consistent style across multiple campaigns:

 When it comes to needs and evaluating options, there are several things we consider when spending money that have to do with basic survival needs.